-The car you buy could have a big impact on your finances — not just because of the cost to purchase it, but you should also take running costs and insurance into consideration too.
+The car you buy could have a big impact on your finances — on top of the initial cost to purchase it, you should also take running costs, monthly finance payments and car insurance into consideration too.

 Find out more about insurance groups and the cheapest new cars to insure in our guide.